matthodan/jekyll-asset-pipeline/README.md

 # Jekyll Asset Pipeline

-Jekyll Asset Pipeline collects, converts and minifies your project’s JavaScript and CSS assets.
+[Jekyll Asset Pipeline](http://www.matthodan.com/2012/11/22/jekyll-asset-pipeline.html) is a powerful asset pipeline for Jekyll.
+It collects, converts and minifies JavaScript and CSS assets.
+Here are a sample of its features:

+- Declaritive dependency management
+- Asset preprocessing and compression
+- MD5 fingerprinting for browser caching
+- Development mode (i.e. no asset compression)
+- Works with Jekyll's auto site regeneration

+Jekyll Asset Pipeline adds the ability to write assets in languages such as [CoffeeScript](http://coffeescript.org/), [Sass](http://sass-lang.com/), or any other language you like via [asset converter extensions](#asset-preprocessing).
+It also adds the ability to minify assets with Yahoo's [YUI Compressor](http://developer.yahoo.com/yui/compressor/), Google's [Closure Compilier](https://developers.google.com/closure/compiler/), or any other compression library via [asset compressor extensions](#asset-compression).

 ## Table of Contents